 action: MODIFY

-reason: GO curation guidelines recommend avoiding generic 'protein
+GO curation guidelines recommend avoiding generic 'protein binding'

-binding' annotations when more specific terms are available.
-MEG-1
+annotations when more specific terms are available.
+The three IPI WITH/FROM

 proposed_replacement_terms: